Skip to content

 21 CFR Part 820

 FDA Quality System Regulation for medical device design controls.
-Design inputs, outputs, verification, and validation planning — concepts that frame how a prototype like this would eventually move through a formal development process.
+Design inputs, outputs, verification, and validation planning are concepts that frame how a prototype like this would eventually move through a formal development process.

 Where we are